 4. Aikate Deep Concealment Shoulder Holster

 Though the shoulder holster has a universal fit and comes in three ambidextrous sizes, it is advisable to keep the weight down with subcompact and compact pistols.
-Due to its design, this shoulder holster doesn’t come with a magazine and might not be the most accessible way to carry a self-defense handgun.
-It is, however, a great way to keep your firearm out of sight.
+Due to its design, this shoulder holster doesn’t feature a magazine pouch and might not be the most accessible way to carry a self-defense handgun.

 Price: $16.99 – $20.99

 If your preferred self-defense handgun is a revolver, Federal has you covered with their shoulder holster.
 With such self-defense weapons, carrying them to a range has little to do with concealment and everything to do with ensuring that your big old wheel gun is accessible at all times.

 That is why the shoulder holster comes in a vertical orientation well-suited to larger firearms like revolvers that would otherwise be unreasonable to carry in traditional underarm configuration holsters.

 Its functional design features a belt loop that offers you a smooth and seamless draw and a large shoulder strap on the holster’s side to harness and support your bulky handguns.

 Thanks to its adjustable straps, you can easily customize your carry position and fit depending on your handgun.
 But this shoulder holster is designed for medium-and-large -frame .357 and.38 revolvers with four-inch barrels and six-to-seven shot cylinders.